 Depending on what motivates you, counting your items might be an effective decluttering strategy.

 I personally think it’s powerful in some areas.
 A good example is clothes.
-It motivates me when I know that my goal is to have three high-quality pants in my rotation.
+It motivates me when I know that my goal is to have three high-quality pants in my rotation, choose a personal uniform.

 Courtney Carver propelled the wardrobe capsule movement with her Project 333 program, where you pick 33 articles of clothing and accessories every three months.

 Striving for 33 items of clothing sounds more appealing than merely saying you’re going to declutter your wardrobe.

-Having said that, if you apply this method to all of your things, you risk competing against others for the sake of competing, rather than focusing on the benefits of simplicity.
+Having said that, if you apply this method to all of your things, you risk competing against others for the sake of competing, rather than focusing on the benefits of minimalism.

 When you break tasks into small chunks like this, you put yourself in a position for quick wins as it might only take you 30 minutes to declutter your kitchen cupboards.